-To record the transfer of the receivables to the factor:
+The journal entry used to record the transfer of the receivables to the factor:

 Notice that the payable to the factor is contra to the assigned receivables.
 Until informed about the amount collected and kept, the company will continue to carry the assigned receivables and the payable on the books at their original amounts.

-The net result of the arrangement is that Sample exchanged $85,000 of its receivables for $80,000 cash.
+The net result of the arrangement is that Sample Company exchanged $85,000 of its receivables for $80,000 cash.

 Assignment Without Recourse

 Assigning without recourse differs from assigning with recourse in that the factor does not get to substitute other accounts for the uncollectible ones.
 The factor does not have to return any cash in excess of the amount advanced or any uncollected accounts.

-The accounting for the transaction is simple because it is the same as the sale of any other asset.
+Accounting for this transaction is simple because it is the same as the sale of any other asset.
 The holder records a loss for the difference between the proceeds and the book value.